phixarhasse/coffeebot/README.md

 2. `python coffee-bot.py` run Coffeebot
 3. `deactivate` deactivates the enviroment
 4. Now the bot should be running, time to make some coffee!

+## Development

+If you add any extra dependencies run (while inside the python enviroment) `pip list --local --format=freeze > requirements.txt` to update the requirements.

 ## Backlog
 See [Issues](https://github.com/phixarhasse/coffeebot/issues)